 If you’re a food company looking to drastically improve your social and environmental impact to mitigate global warming and climate change, the best thing you can do is to take action now.
 However, LCAs tend to extend this timeline quite a bit.
 Waiting for an LCA to be completed inevitably delays any action.

-HowGood’s Product Carbon Footprint gives brands a dynamic and real-time understanding of GHG emissions across their product’s life cycle.
+HowGood’s Product Carbon Footprint gives food companies a dynamic and real-time understanding of GHG emissions across their product’s life cycle.
 More importantly, it enables brands to assess multiple products simultaneously.
 By uncovering sustainable formulation and sourcing opportunities across your entire product portfolio, you can get to work on creating greater and more immediate impact.

 2. Cost